Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

-This programmatic option highlights how electoral support is in direct correlation with the just green transition process through social dialogue and lays out ways in which parliaments can engage on SDGs and the just green transition in ways that contribute to the inclusive governance and violence prevention agendas.
+This programmatic option highlights how electoral support is in direct correlation with the just green transition process through social dialogue and lays out how parliaments can engage on SDGs and the just green transition in ways that contribute to the inclusive-governance and violence-prevention agendas.

 ACTIVITY